Wasi16/PatternAnalysis-2025/recognition/convnext_s4784847/README.md

 ## Model Architecture

+The mdel used in this project is ConvNext-Samll, a modernise convolustional neaural netwokr designed to combine the strngths of classic ConvNets like ResNet with concepts from VITs
+It contains four hierachiacal stages with progressively increasing channel depth and decreasinf spatial resolustion Each stage is compose of ConvNeCt blocks
+- include  picture o fthe architecture here

 ## Data loading

+The dataset is saved in the files in the following format .
+├── AD_NC
+    ├── Test
+        ├── AD
+        ├── NC
+    ├── Train
+        ├── AD
+        ├── NC

 ### Data preprocessing and Normalisation
 ### Pateient level data handling
+### Data Augmentation

 ## Training the model